RatiaSB/DigitalPortfolio/README.md

 ### 🧠 Reflection (STAR)
 **Situation**:
-I did a career Development (counselling) online course hosted by CPUT in February 2025.
+In February 2025, I completed an online Career Development (counselling) course hosted by CPUT.
 **Task**:
-My primary objective was to gain deeper insight into various career options and to clarify my professional path.
+My goal was to gain deeper insight into potential career options and to better understand my professional direction.
 **Action**:
-I actively engaged with the course material by completing a comprehensive questionnaire and participating in quizzes to solidify my understanding.
+ I actively participated by completing a detailed questionnaire and engaging with quizzes to reinforce my learning.
 **Result**:
-This process was instrumental in identifying that my core strengths align significantly with system analysis and programming, which has directly guided my pursuit of internship roles in these specific areas.
+This process revealed a strong alignment between my strengths and the fields of system analysis and programming, directly influencing my decision to actively pursue internship opportunities in these areas.

 ---